 It’s a the start of another year so once again Sarah and I find ourselves putting together a list of games to challenge each other to during the year.

-This will be the fourth year we’ve done this.
+This will be the fifth year we’ve done this.
+We’ve both won two challenges previously so this is for the best of five!
 For those not familiar, the rules to the challenge are this:

 - Between us we select 11 games.